-In the Neolithic Age, humans developed this ancient wasteland.
-The Qiang tribe in Gannan prefecture gradually established their own tribal alliance and attached to the Central Plains dynasty.
+In Neolithic Age, humans developed this ancient wasteland.
+“Qiang” tribe in Gannan prefecture gradually established their own tribal alliance and attached to dynasty of Central Plain

-In Qin Dynasty, some places of Gannan area were already under the jurisdiction of Lintao county.
+In Qin Dynasty, some places of Gannan area were already under jurisdiction of Lintao county.

-In the Western Han Dynasty (202 BC – 8 AD), the eastern part of Gannan belonged to Longxi County and the northern part of Gannan belonged to Jincheng County.
+In Western Han Dynasty (202 BC – 8 AD), eastern of Gannan belonged to Longxi County and northern of Gannan belonged to Jincheng County.

-In the period of Three Kingdoms, the eastern part of Gannan belonged to Wei Kingdoms.
-The south belonged to Shu Kingdom.
+In the period of Three Kingdoms, eastern of Gannan belonged to Wei Kingdoms, its south belonged to Shu Kingdom.

-In the 7th year of Emperor Yongjia in the Western Jin Dynasty (313 AD), Tuyuhun regime was founded in Nanhan (now “Linxia County”), and Gannan was under the jurisdiction of Tuyuhun.
-During the period, the Tuyuhun regime opened up the “Southern Silk Road”, which became the main route connecting the Central Plains with Tibet and India.
+In 7th year of Emperor Yongjia in Western Jin Dynasty (313 AD), Tuyuhun regime was founded in Nanhan (now “Linxia County”), and Gannan was under jurisdiction of Tuyuhun.
+Tuyuhun regime opened up “Southern Silk Road”, which became main route connecting Central Plain with Tibet and India.

-During the Sui Dynasty (AD 581-618), Lintao County, Huanhan County, and Dangchang County respectively governed parts of the northwest and southeast of Gannan area
+During Sui Dynasty (AD 581-618), Lintao County, Huanhan County, and Dangchang County respectively governed parts of northwest and southeast of Gannan

-In the 3rd year of Emperor Longshuo (663 AD) of Tang dynasty, Tuyuhun regime was destroyed and Gannan area was occupied by Tubo kingdom.
-During the Tubo period, the “Tangbo Ancient Road” was developed and passed through Gannan area.
+In 3rd year of Emperor Longshuo (663 AD) of Tang dynasty, Tuyuhun regime was destroyed and Gannan area was occupied by Tubo kingdom, of which “Tangbo Ancient Road” was developed and passed through Gannan area.

-In the 6th year of Emperor Xining in the Northern Song Dynasty (AD 1073), Gannan area was restored to Song Dynasty.
+In 6th year of Emperor Xining in Northern Song Dynasty (AD 1073), Gannan area was restored to Song Dynasty.

-In the 13th century, the Mongolians entered the Qinghai-Tibet Plateau and included Gannan area in the territory of the Mongolian Khanate.
+In 13th century, Mongolians entered Qinghai-Tibet Plateau and included Gannan area in its territory of Mongolian Khanate.

-The local goverment was established during Yuan dynasty, Gannan area was under the jurisdiction
+During Yuan dynasty, The local Tibetan goverment was established, Gannan area was under its jurisdiction

-In the 7th year of Emperor Hongwu of Ming Dynasty (AD 1372), Gannan area was under the jurisdiction of Do Kham
+In 7th year of Emperor Hongwu of Ming Dynasty (AD 1372), Gannan area was under jurisdiction of Do-Kham

-In the early years of Emperor Yongzheng of the Qing Dynasty, the western part of Gannan is under the jurisdiction of Amdo
+In early years of Emperor Yongzheng of Qing Dynasty, the western part of Gannan was under jurisdiction of Amdo

-During the Republic of China, Gannan belonged to Gansu Province.
+During Republic of China, Gannan belonged to Gansu Province.

 In 1953, Gannan Tibetan Autonomous Region was established.